Acovid/chat-app/README.md

 This is a chatroom app.
 You can use it to chat with many people simultaneously.

 The app was written in node.js for learning and demo purposes.
 It uses Google Maps to display a location.
-It does not use a database or other persistent storage.
+The app does not use a database or any other persistent data, it is all in main memory.
+Refreshing your browser will restart the app.

 ## Usage
 Start using the app this way: